Creedon PLLC Employee Manual & Policy Guidelines

 In addition, we will not tolerate retaliation against any employee who, in good faith, cooperates in the investigation of a complaint.
 Anyone who engages in such retaliatory behavior will be subject to appropriate discipline, up to and including termination of employment.

 Firm Office Practices

 The Firm’s office hours are 9:00 a.m. through 5:30 p.m.
 Monday through Friday.
-All employees should abide by the Firm’s Statement of Professionalism in regards to working hours and working schedule.
+All employees should abide by the Firm’s policies in regards to working hours and working schedule.